GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 about the person who liked the post.

 Then I needed to implement this exact same schema with Beam.
-This has a lot of boilerplate, and I'm definetely not the best to explain it, but you can see it here:
+This has a lot of boilerplate, and I'm definitely not the best to explain it, but you can see it here:

 ``` Haskell